 - We have prepared a three-month course development timeline to help keep everyone on schedule.

 - Utilize the Online Course Checklist to ensure the course complies with UND standards

 - Instructional Designer will review course

-This section contains information and resources for all faculty who are preparing flexible on-campus, COVID-resistant courses in order to maintain educational continuity through the Fall 2020 semester.
-Faculty who have a summer contract to modify a course for the Fall 2020 semester must follow this outline for adapting or modifying their course.
+This section contains information and resources for all faculty who are preparing flexible on-campus courses in order to maintain educational continuity.
+Faculty who have a contract to modify a course must follow this outline for adapting or modifying their course.

 Preparing the Physical Classroom